 As I tried to creep down a steep hill, my tires began slipping and my car did a 360 degree turn in front of a group of kids getting off the school bus.
 Fortunately, no one was injured as my car came to a stop in a snowbank.
 I had to call my Dad to come pick me up and while I waited in my car I was cold, hungry, and scared.
 Knowing what happened twelve years ago has helped me to create a winter emergency kit for my car.

-Roadside Flare or Triangle Reflector
+- Roadside Flare or Triangle Reflectors for Highway

-Spare Tire
+- Spare Tire

 For my winter weather emergency kit for the car, I’ve added a blanket, water bottles, a few snacks, duct tape, mini tool kit, mini first aid kit, and a can of flat tire repair.
 Other helpful items would be a small shovel, hand warmers, or rain poncho.

 Aside from the winter weather emergency kit, your car will need a little prep for the extreme winter weather it may find itself in the middle of come January.
 I’ve outfitted my Honda CR-V with a full set of weather ready tires.
+Whether it’s rain, snow, sleet or shine, winter weather tires will have you prepared for all the elements.

 When I’m driving with my daughters, I want to feel safe and in control of my car.
 Between the winter emergency kit and my weather ready tires, I am confident to face any kind of winter storm.
+In Connecticut, winter weather can pose several hazards for drivers.
+Some of the most common winter road conditions and hazards include:

 Leave a Reply